jquery/learn.jquery.com/page/ajax/ajax-and-forms.md

 // Creating an array of objects containing form data
 $( "#myForm" ).serializeArray();

-// creates a structure like this:
+// Creates a structure like this:
 // [
 //   {
 //     name : "field_1",